juked-social/textract-mail-scanning/README.md

 This repository contains an AWS CDK application written in TypeScript that automates the deployment of AWS resources.
 The application is configured through the `cdk.json` file, which guides the CDK Toolkit in executing the app.

 If any credentials need to be updated, please update them in AWS Secrets Manager.
-### Secrets Manager for Tokens Management:
+### Secrets Manager for Token Management:
-The tokens for Anytime Mailbox and the API are stored in AWS Secrets Manager, which allows for easy management.
+The tokens for Anytime Mailbox and the API are securely stored in AWS Secrets Manager, enabling easy management.

-To update the tokens, navigate to AWS Secrets Manager:
+To update the tokens, follow these steps:
+- Navigate to AWS Secrets Manager.
 - Go to Secrets.
 - Select the secret named mail-textract-secret.
-- Click on Retrieve secret value.
+- Click Retrieve secret value.
 - Select Edit to update the tokens as needed.

  #### AWS Secrets Manager Variables:
- - apiToken2Capture: API token for 2Captcha
+ - apiToken2Capture: API token for 2Captcha.
- - anytimeMailUser: Anytime Mail user
+ - anytimeMailUser: Username for Anytime Mailbox.
- - anytimeMailPassword: Anytime Mail password
+ - anytimeMailPassword: Password for Anytime Mailbox.
- - anytimeMailSiteKey: Anytime Mail SiteKey for reCAPTCHA v2
+ - anytimeMailSiteKey: SiteKey for Anytime Mailbox reCAPTCHA v2.
- - apiToken: API token for authentication
+ - apiToken: API token for authentication.

 ## Getting Started